David & Carolyn Crow

 LEFT US Oct 27, 2005

 Mimi was our first moggy.
-She had a tough start to life being found in the gutter as a young kitten with a smashed jaw.
-Through the grace of a New Plymouth vet who recognised a strong will for life in her she was granted a chance for a better life.
-When a home was needed she came to live with us.
+She had a tough start to life—found in the gutter as a young kitten with a smashed jaw.
+Thanks to a compassionate New Plymouth vet who recognised her fierce will to live, she was given a chance at a better life.
+When she needed a home, she came to live with us.

 Rest easy Mimi – we are sure that you have already made your presence known on the other side.